gregwhitaker/pachyderm/README.md

 ##Usage

-    $ python pachyderm <export_file> <output_file> <tag>
+    $ python pachyderm <input_file> <output_file> <tag>

 Pachyderm requires that you specify the following arguments:

-* export_file - The path to read the export file to process
+* input_file - The path to read the input Evernote ENEX file to process
-* output_file - The path to write the post-processed export file
+* output_file - The path to write the post-processed Evernote ENEX output file
-* tag - Notes tagged with this tag will not be included in the post-processed export file
+* tag - Notes tagged with this tag will not be included in the output file